farzamani/deap-cnn-lstm/README.md

 # Emotion Recognition and Classification based on DEAP dataset

+*DISCLAIMER: I no longer have access to the dataset, and this repository is no longer maintained.*

 This repo contains jupyter notebook file (.ipnyb) for the emotion recognition task.

 ### Background